AgileVentures/av-static-website/source/blog_articles/2016-11-04-light-at-the-end-of-the-tunnel.html.markdown

 Both WebSiteOne and LocalSupport have been plagued, and continue to suffer to some extent, from intermittent JavaScript acceptance test failures.
 There's a [good blog post](https://bibwild.wordpress.com/2016/02/18/struggling-towards-reliable-capybara-javascript-testing/) on why this is a tricky problem.
 My own take earlier in the year was that it made sense to nail down all sources of variation.
 Tests that make network connections are depending on the network and 3rd party services.
 Sandboxing those network connections (recording them and playing them back in test mode) using the VCR and PuffingBilly gems reduces the variability of the test, and makes it more deterministic.
 Earlier this year, as part of trying to reduce the overall variability in the WebSiteOne acceptance test, Michael and I had completely re-implemented the Cucumber config and hooks for WebSiteOne.

-To my chagrin this had still not completely removed the occasional intermittent acceptance failure, and the generation of additional cache files on test failure or on other occasions of test variation that was confusing for all developers, complicated to manage, and made some PRs unreadable due to the overload of files.
-In several smaller projects I'd preferred sandboxing over stubbing with WebMock, which has its own issues of maintaining lots of individual hand-written network calls.
+To my chagrin this had still not completely removed the occasional intermittent acceptance failure.
+What it definitely did was generate additional cache files on test failure or on other occasions of test variation that was confusing for all developers, complicated to manage, and made some PRs unreadable due to the overload of files.
+In several smaller projects sandboxing had made sense over stubbing with WebMock, which has its own issues of maintaining lots of individual hand-written network calls.
 Anyhow, in order to remove the sandboxing I had to get another Capybara JavaScript driver set up.
 I ran through a series of alternatives:

 * Default (Selenium) - opened firefox (v47) browser displayed nothing
 * Poltergeist - not working on my OSX - absolutely bizarre DB errors, with users appearing and disappearing
 * Poltergeist with PhantomJS - Stripe tests passed, but redirects to success page did not work - underlying permissions fail?
 * Poltergeist with PhantomJS and PuffingBilly - going back to this got green, but still failing in batch

 That was a frustrating hour.
-I knew that with extra work I could probably get the Selenium testing working, but that headed browser approach wasn't going to work on our CI.
+I knew that with extra work I could probably get the Selenium testing working, but I didn't think that headed browser approach wasn't going to work on our CI.
 The pure Poltergeist errors with data appearing and disappearing from the DB were bizarre and a big red flag.
 Poltergeist with PhantomJS looked promising.
 We were avoiding sandboxing, but there was likely some permissions error at some level.
-I could probably find that, although I was also encountering some ambiguity about which driver was being used - how other hooks were integrating with the existing Capybara Javascript hook:
+I could probably fix that, although I was also encountering some ambiguity about which driver was being used - how other hooks were integrating with the existing Capybara Javascript hook:

 ```rb
 Before('@poltergeist_no_billy') do